-Australia works with Indonesia to better target its poverty reduction programs and build more resilient economic growth through improved service delivery, better research and strengthened governance.
-Supporting policy makers to use evidence and analysis to inform policy development is a critical aspect to all our engagements.
+We work with Indonesia to help target its poverty reduction programs and build more resilient economic growth through improved service delivery, better research and strengthened governance.
+Supporting policy makers to use evidence and analysis to inform policy development is a critical aspect of all our engagements.

-We also work with Indonesia to improve women's access to jobs and other sources of financial autonomy; increase support to women's businesses, including through micro-finance; and provide support to new women parliamentarians.
-Our law and justice program has increased access to justice for the poor, people with disabilities and vulnerable children, as well as combating corruption.
+We also work with Indonesia to improve women's access to jobs and other sources of financial autonomy, increase support to women's businesses, and provide support to new women parliamentarians.
+Our law and justice program has increased access to justice for the poor, people with disabilities and vulnerable children.
+It has also contributed to countering violent extremism.

 Governance for Growth (KOMPAK)

 $177.8 million, 2015 – 2022